PurpleAvatar/multiscale_biological_modeling/_pages/module_1/module_1_home.md

 ---
 permalink: /module_1/home
-title: "Module 1"
+title: "Module 1: Title"
 sidebar:
  nav: "mod1"
 toc: true
 toc_sticky: true
 ---

-No class with TOC looks like this

-Biological networks and extending our particle simulators to answer questions about "why" and "how" unintelligent systems can build nontrivial systems
+*Introduction about our next scale: proteins, mRNA, etc. (cell components?).
+We will be using X and Y software.
+Biological networks and extending our particle simulators to answer questions about "why" and "how" unintelligent systems can build nontrivial systems*

 **Watch out** file, but this text has something special on the next line so it looks like this {: .notice--primary}